MIP10c15: Subproposal to Appoint Feed (OT)

 - Would including the organization as a Light Feed instill a sense of trust in the Oracles?

-Etherscan is a critical piece of infrastructure used daily by thousands of people around the world without which the quality of Ethereum ecosystem would not have become what it is today.
-It is the opinion of the Oracle Team that Etherscan has a trustworthy reputation in the community and would further reinforce the reputation of the Maker Oracles.
+It is the opinion of the Oracle Team that Gitcoin has a trustworthy reputation in the community and would further reinforce the reputation of the Maker Oracles.

 - Are there any public accusations of misconduct?
 How severe and numerous are they?
 Have they been confirmed?